-The selling stockholder may decide to sell all, some, or none of the securities listed below.
+We are registering these securities in order to permit the selling stockholder to dispose of its shares of common stock from time to time.
+The Selling stockholder may decide to sell all, some, or none of the securities listed below.
 See the section entitled "Plan of Distribution."
 We cannot provide an estimate of the number of our securities that the selling stockholder will hold in the future.
 For purposes of this table, beneficial ownership is determined in accordance with the rules of the SEC, and includes voting power and investment power with respect to such securities.

-The selling stockholder has had no material relationship with us or our affiliates during the last three years, other than as a purchaser of the Series B Shares from us in the private placement.
-To our knowledge, the selling stockholder is not a registered broker-dealer or an affiliate of a broker-dealer.
-In connection with the private placement, we paid sales commission and expenses of \$50,000 and issued warrants exercisable into 6,667 shares of common stock to Garden State Securities, Inc., who acted as the Company's exclusive placement agent.
+The Selling Stockholder has had no material relationship with us or our affiliates during the last three years, other than as a purchaser of the Series C Shares from us in the private placement.
+To our knowledge, the Selling Stockholder is not a registered broker-dealer or an affiliate of a broker-dealer